chrisdavidmills/st-chads-2016/notes.md

 Outcomes to understand:

-1. Internet is a large network
+1. The Internet is a large network
 2. Understand that data can be shared and copied (esafety, copyright, plagiarism)
 3. Understand role of servers, e.G. Print servers, file sharing servers, web servers
 4. Use internet to share data with another person - show different services